On canonical bundle formula for fibrations of curves with arithmetic genus one

-Note that $\Supp F$ corresponds to the codimension one part of the locus where the above morphism is not surjective.
+Note that $\Supp F$ corresponds to the codimension one part of the locus where the above homomorphism is not surjective.
 More precisely, $\mathrm{Im}(\gamma) = \det \Omega_{Y_U/U}^1(-F)$ holds up to codimension one.
-Combining this with the result (i) in \S\ref{subsec:fol-bsch}, we conclude assertion (1).
+Combining this with the result (i) in \S\ref{subsec:fol-bsch}, we conclude the assertion (1).